bradleysepos/osimg/README.markdown

 osximg source [destination]
 ```

-*When a destination is not provided*, osximg prints the source version and exits.
+*When only source is provided*, osximg prints the source version and exits.
 This is an easy way to quickly inspect a source for its minor/build version.

-*When a destination is provided*, osximg prints the source version and then creates a bootable disk image from the source.
+*When both source and destination are provided*, osximg prints the source version and creates a bootable disk image from the source.

 Say we've downloaded the Yosemite installer from the Mac App Store, and it's in our Applications directory.